 - Decreased fetal breathing

 After birth, children exposed to secondhand tobacco smoke have more respiratory infections, bronchitis, pneumonia, poor lung function, and asthma than children who aren't exposed.
 Smoke exposure is most dangerous for younger children because they spend more time in close proximity to parents or other smokers, and they have immature lungs.

-- If you smoke, quit.
-Ask your child's pediatrician or your primary care doctor for free help, or call 1-800-QUIT-NOW.
+If you smoke, quit.
+Ask your obstetrician, primary care doctor, or your child's pediatrician for free help, or call 1-800-QUIT-NOW.